JetBrains/kotlin/ReadMe.md

 In order to build Kotlin distribution you need to have:

-- JDK 1.6, 1.7 and 1.8
+- JDK 1.6, 1.7, 1.8 and 9
 - Setup environment variables as following:

         JAVA_HOME="path to JDK 1.8"
         JDK_16="path to JDK 1.6"
         JDK_17="path to JDK 1.7"
         JDK_18="path to JDK 1.8"
+        JDK_9="path to JDK 9"

-For local development, if you're not working on bytecode generation or the standard library, it's OK to have only JDK 8 installed, and to point all of the environment variables mentioned above to your JDK 8 installation.
+For local development, if you're not working on bytecode generation or the standard library, it's OK to have only JDK 1.8 and JDK 9 installed, and to point JDK_16 and JDK_17 environment variables to your JDK 1.8 installation.

 You also can use [Gradle properties](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_properties_and_system_properties) to setup JDK_* variables.